bitextor/neural-document-aligner/README.md

     * `--min-sanity-check N`: number of entries of the `input-file` which will be checked out to be ok.
     * `--input-src-and-trg-splitted`: if you want to provide an `input-file` with the second format instead the default, this option must be set.
     * `--do-not-merge-on-preprocessing`: the merging strategy is applied in a preprocessing step, but some strategies might need to apply the merging strategy by their own (e.g. `lev`).
 In that case, this option must be set.
+    * `--threshold F`: if the score of a match does not reach the provided threshold, it will be discarded.
     * `--gold-standard PATH`: if you want to obtain the recall and precision of the resulted matches, you need to provide a gold standard with the format 'src_document_path\ttrg_document_path'.
     * `--apply-heuristics`: you can enable heuristics if you set this option.
 The heuristics are different conditions which makes us to be sure that two documents are not a match even if they have been matched, and with the heuristics that match will be removed.
     * `--output-with-urls`: if you provided URLs in the `input-file` and you want to show them in the results instead of the paths, this option must be set.
 If this option is set, `--gold-standard PATH` will be expected to contain URLs instead of the paths to the documents.
+    * `--max-loaded-sent-embs-at-once N`: the generated embeddings are sentence-level embeddings, and we want document-level embeddings.
+Since we have to load the sentence-level embeddings in memory, we might run out of memory easily if we have too many documents, documents with too many lines or both.
+In order to avoid this situation, the number of sentence-level embeddings which we have in memory at once before have document-level embeddings can be configured using this option.
     * `--process-max-entries N`: max. number of entries to process from the `input-file`.
   * Other (`faiss` docalign strategy):
-    * `--faiss-threshold F`: if the score of a match does not reach the provided threshold, it will be discarded.
     * `--faiss-reverse-direction`: instead of going from `src-lang` to `trg-lang` we go from `trg-lang` to `src-lang`.
     * `--faiss-take-knn N`: number of documents to check the distance from one document of `src-lang` to `trg-lang`.
   * Other (logging):